Olympus PEN-F vs Panasonic GX9

-Both the PEN-F and the GX9 are recent models that are part of the current product line-up.
-The GX9 replaced the earlier Panasonic GX8, while the PEN-F has been discontinued (but can be found pre-owned on eBay).
+The GX9 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the PEN-F has been discontinued (but can be found pre-owned on eBay).
 There has not been a direct replacement model for the PEN-F from Olympus.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus PEN-F Manual (free pdf) or the online Panasonic GX9 Manual.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Panasonic GX9 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.